acl-org/emnlp-2025/.history/_pages/calls/main_conference_papers_20250727135401.md

 - Authors submit articles to ARR, where submissions receive reviews and meta-reviews from ARR reviewers and action editors;
 - Authors commit their reviewed articles to a publication venue (e.g., EMNLP 2025), where Senior Area Chairs and Program Chairs make acceptance decisions from the ARR reviews and meta-reviews.

-**Authorship during commitment.** During the commitment phase, it is not allowed to modify the author list (i.e., addition/deletion of authors is not allowed).
-However, modification of author order is possible.

 EMNLP 2025 has chosen this approach in coordination with *CL 2025 conferences, which are adopting the same procedure and a coordinated submission plan to allow maximum flexibility during their submission periods for the authors.
 At each cycle, after a paper has been fully reviewed, authors have the option to commit their paper to a conference, or revise and resubmit for another round of reviews.